bonnett89/x-platform-appium-boilerplate/README.md

 automationName="XCUITest"
 app="ios/HelloWorld.app.zip"
 ```
-**deviceName** is the name of the simulator that you want to run on, to determine which ones you have installed you can run: ```$ instruments -s devices``` or open _Xcode > Window > Devices_ which will list the available simulators.
+**deviceName** is the name of the simulator that you want to run on, to determine which ones you have installed you can run: `$ instruments -s devices` or open _Xcode > Window > Devices_ which will list the available simulators.

 **platformVersion** is the version of iOS that will be running.
 This needs to be the same as the simulators on which you are running.

 **automationName** this is only really applicable to iOS and newer flavours of iOS (Xcode 8+) it needs to be set to: `XCUITest`.

-**app** is just a reference to where the app undertest is located.
+**app** is just a reference to where the app under test is located.
 You just need to make sure this points to the iOS app not an Android one.

 # Running the tests